I. Definitions

 - For new endowment gifts received between January 1st and March 31st, spending will be delayed until the second subsequent fiscal year (year 2).

-- Should the market value of new endowment gifts or new gifts to existing endowments fall below the original gift value prior to its initial spending allotment, then spending will be suspended to prevent any additional erosion of the gifted capital.
-During this period, all investment returns will be capitalized to restore the market value of the endowment’s capital.
+Should the market value of new endowment gifts or new gifts to existing endowments fall below the original gift value prior to its initial spending allotment, then spending will be suspended to prevent any additional erosion of the original gifted capital dollar amount.
+During this period, all investment returns will be capitalized to restore the market value of the endowment’s capital to the original dollar amount.

 - On occasion, the above annual spending allotment determinations for new endowments may not meet the immediate objectives of the donor.
 In these instances, the following options are available to the donor: